katerinaC/katerinac/_pages/about.md

 My interests are mainly in cognitive flexibility, sparking questions on multiple levels:

-- **General:** How do whole-brain patterns switch in multi-task settings?
+- **General:** What does cognitive flexibility mean?
+How do whole-brain patterns switch in multi-task settings to enable cognitive flexibility?
 - **Specific phenomena:** What are the differences in these patterns between fast and slow performers in different tasks?
+How do integration and segregation help in cognitive flexibility?
+Do differences in cognitive flexibility predispose us to different perceptions of new phenomena like AI-generated content or the vast contradictory information that we can find online, like conspiracy theories?
 - **Health and disease:** What differences in cognitive flexibility can we observe in neurotypical and neurodivergent populations?
 Can we leverage our findings in future therapies?

 ## Research Interests

-cognitive flexibility · multi-task switching · the self · social cognition · artificial intelligence · Bayesian inference · neural networks · brain dynamics · computational neuroscience · genetics · epigenetics
+cognitive flexibility · multi-task switching · the self · integration and segregation · artificial intelligence · Bayesian inference · neural networks · brain dynamics · computational neuroscience · genetics · epigenetics · social cognition

 ---